August 5, 2019

 “We are honored that Dr. David Lauber has agreed to serve Wheaton College as the dean of the School of Biblical and Theological Studies,” said Wheaton College Provost Dr. Margaret Diddams.
 “Dr. Lauber’s strong theological grounding coupled with a deep humility, integrity, and authenticity have been invaluable to the College over his nearly two decades of service, and we look forward to his gifts of vision-casting and leadership as he helms this important School.”

-As dean for the School of BTS, Dr. Lauber will oversee the B.A. in Biblical and Theological Studies, the B.A. in Biblical Archaeology, the M.A. in Theology, the M.A. in Old Testament Archaeology, the M.A. in History of Christianity, the M.A. in Biblical Studies, the M.A. in Biblical Exegesis, and the Ph.D. in Biblical and Theological Studies.
+As dean for the School of BTS, Dr. Lauber will oversee the B.A. in Biblical and Theological Studies, the B.A. in Biblical Archaeology, the M.A. in Theology, the M.A. in Old Testament Archaeology, the M.A. in History of Christianity, the M.A. in Biblical and Theological Studies, the M.A. in Biblical Exegesis, and the Ph.D. in Biblical and Theological Studies.

 In his new position, Dr. Lauber looks forward to building on the strengths of BTS as it contributes to the mission of the College.